cffwxx/cffwxx.github.io/cv.md

 * Assistant Professor at City University of Macau, 2023-present
 * Postdoc at University of Macau, 2020-2023
-* Postdoc at Macau University of Science and Techinology, 2016-2020
+* Postdoc at Macau University of Science and Technology, 2016-2020
-  * Vistor at University of California, Los Angeles, May-Jul 2018
+  * Visitor at University of California, Los Angeles, May-Jul 2018

 * Postdoc at Sun Yet-Sen University, 2014-2016
-* Lecturer, Tutor, and Teaching Assistant at National Tsing Hua University, 2008-2014 (pre-graduation)
+* Educator at National Tsing Hua University, 2008-2014 (pre-graduation)
   * Lecturer, Sep 2012 - Jun 2014
   * Teaching Assistant, Sep 2013 - Jun 2014
   * Tutor, Sep 2011 - Jun 2012